 Advertisement

-Or can we?
-The U.S., for example, has a network of roads all over the country.
-Why not place panels along the roadways as sound barriers, or an even more extreme idea – make the roads themselves out of solar panels?
-They have.
+The U.S. has a network of roads all over the country.
+Why not place panels along the roadways as sound barriers?
+Or, here's an even more extreme idea: why not make the roads themselves out of solar panels?
+This has now been accomplished.

-These "solar highways" or "solar roadways" consist of individual solar panels with three layers: a top layer of high-strength, textured glass that provides traction for vehicles, an array of solar cells beneath that for gathering energy, and a base plate that distributes the collected power, according to Solar Roadways.
-They're more than just solar energy collectors, too.
-The panels contain LED lights, powered by the sun, that can act as road and warning signs built into the road itself.
-In addition, they can use gathered heat to melt snow and ice on the roads.
+A solar roadway consists of individual solar road panels with three layers: a top layer of high-strength, textured glass that provides traction for vehicles, an array of solar cells beneath that for gathering energy, and a base plate that distributes the collected power, according to Solar Roadways.

 Advertisement